rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.multifieldrename/documentation.md

 ## Description

-Replaces the runtime names of an event property with a custom defined name.
+Replaces the runtime names of two event properties with a custom defined names.
 Useful for data ingestion purposes where a specific event schema is required.